suitproject/suit-lightcurve-tutorial/README.md

 4.  **Image Co-alignment**: Spatially aligning all images across different filters and over time.
 5.  **Region of Interest (ROI) Selection**: Defining the flaring region using an intensity contour.
 6.  **Light Curve Generation**: Creating time-series data from the ROI.
-7.  **Visualization & Export**: Plotting the light curves against GOES data and saving the results.
+7.  **Visualisation & Export**: Plotting the light curves against GOES data and saving the results.

 > **Important Note on Memory Usage**:
-> The `sunpy.map.MapSequence.peek()` function provides a fantastic interactive way to view image sequences.
-However, it can consume a significant amount of memory, and figures may not be cleared automatically.
-If your notebook becomes slow after using `peek()` multiple times, the simplest solution is to restart the kernel and run the cells again.
-You can use `.plot()` for a non-interactive view to conserve memory.
+> Beware that the peek function, even though it provides a nice interactive way to view your maps but clogs your memory.
+As of now I still havent found a way to clear the figures from the memory.
+So the more you use the peek function, the
+> slower the code will get.
+You can avoid it by using plot instead of peek, but it will be a lot less interactive.
+If the code gets very slow just restart the kernal start again with your new insights ..

 ## 1. Setup and Imports